rohitrtk/JS-Media-Tools/README.md

 ## Usage

 Once the application is open, there will 3 buttons.
-The first of interest is the `Upload Files` button, which once clicked will prompt you to select images in a folder you wish to convert.
-The second is the `Output Directory` button, which when clicked will prompt you to select a folder to output the converted webp images to.
+The first of interest is the **Upload Files** button, which once clicked will prompt you to select images in a folder you wish to convert.
+The second is the **Output Directory** button, which when clicked will prompt you to select a folder to output the converted webp images to.
 By default, when you first select your images, the output directory will automatically be set to the directory of those selected images.
-The third button is the convert button which as its name suggests, converts your images to webp.
+The third button is the **Convert** button which as its name suggests, converts your images to webp.